S3-working-group/s3-practical-guide/docs/contract-for-successful-collaboration.md

 ### When Co-Creating A Contract:

-- ensure all parties have a delegation that includes representation for all affected domains (e.g. not only sales, but also development / production / support, etc)
+- ensure all parties have a delegation that includes representation for all affected <dfn data-info="Domain: A distinct area of influence, activity and decision making within an organization.">domains</dfn> (e.g. not only sales, but also development / production / support, etc)
 - explicitly describe the culture you want to develop, with consideration for common ground and any cultural differences between parties
 - state the reasons for the proposed collaboration, and transparent about expectations and needs of all parties
 - disclose all relevant information (if necessary under an NDA)